pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative200SelfService.md

 ### **Step 10**: Update the StaticTweets.java and MyServiceTest.java

-- We need to modifiy the StaticTweets.java file so that it will perform filtering of Tweets.
+- We need to modify the StaticTweets.java file so that it will perform filtering of Tweets.
 To do this, open the file **TwitterFeedMicroservices/src/main/java/com/example/StaticTweets.java**.
 Here is an example on Windows:

     ```
     notepad src/main/java/com/example/StaticTweets.java
     ```
     ![](images/200/PictureSelfServe26.png)

-- In your editor of choice, located the lines that begin with **Remove this comment**.
-Removing these lines will cause the code surrounded by the comments to execute:
+- In your editor of your choice, locate the lines that begin with "**Remove this comment**".
+Removing these lines will cause the code previously surrounded by the comments to execute:

     ![](images/200/PictureSelfServe27.png)